Keep Calm and Carry On: Production and distribution

 Almost 2,500,000 copies of Keep Calm and Carry On were printed between 23 August and 3 September 1939 but while Your Courage and Freedom is in peril were both widely distributed, Keep Calm was not sanctioned for immediate public display.
 It was instead decided that copies should remain in "cold storage" for use after serious air raids (with resources transferred to Your Courage and Freedom is in Peril).
 Copies of Keep Calm and Carry On were retained until April 1940, but stocks were then pulped as part of the wider Paper Salvage campaign.
-A few copies do appear to have been displayed, but such instances were rare and unauthorised.
-An October 1940 edition of the Yorkshire Post reports the poster hung in a shop in Leeds; a photograph discovered in 2016 shows it on the wall of a government laboratory in Bedfordshire. and a large version displayed in a pub appears in a 1941 photograph by Cecil Beaton.
+Some copies do appear to have been displayed, but such instances were rare and unauthorised.
+An October 1940 edition of the Yorkshire Post reports the poster hung in a shop in Leeds; a photograph discovered in 2016 shows it on the wall of a government laboratory in Bedfordshire; and a large version displayed in a pub appears in a 1941 photograph by Cecil Beaton.
+An example also features in a drawing of a London Underground station by Floyd MacMillan Davis, published in Life magazine in 1944, suggesting a more widespread distribution.

 The posters had been conceived on the assumption that enemy attacks of the civilian population would begin as soon as war was declared, and that there would be a great need for "a copious issue of general reassurance material".
 In practice, the initial poster campaign co-incided with the Phoney War, and thus to a population as yet completely unaffected by direct encounter with the enemy.

 The remainder of the poster campaign was cancelled in October 1939 following criticism of its cost and impact.
 Mass Observation analysis of the public response to the campaign was overwhelmingly negative.
 Criticisms of the posters included Your Courage as being too long, confusingly worded, and generally annoying due to the sheer number of posters.
 In particular some had interpreted the message of Your Courage to imply that the common people would suffer for the benefit of the upper classes.
 Design historian Susannah Walker regards the campaign as "a resounding failure" and reflective of a misjudgement by upper-class civil servants of the mood of the people.
 Stuart Manley suggests that the negative reaction to the first two posters resulted in Keep Calm being held back, and that this was an error of judgement: "If they had started with this one, I think it would have been just as popular then as it is now.